gma/gma/README.md

 ----

 I'm available for freelance or contract work.
-If you think I might be able to help you with something feel free to get in touch.
+If you think I might be able to help you, feel free to get in touch.

 <a href="https://linkedin.com/in/ashtong">![LinkedIn logo](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white "My LinkedIn profile")</a>